 If you know what you’re doing, you can get an even better return than what the shopping portal aggregators tell you.
 That’s because you can sometimes “stack” bonuses, to earn more than one for the same purchase.

-For example, you can get a $10 statement credit at Lowe’s when you spend $50+ with a current AMEX Offer at the time of writing.
-You can add that offer to your AMEX credit card, and use that card to make a purchase on the Lowe’s website through an online shopping portal, and earn even more cash back!
-And Lowe’s sells lots of things other than home improvement stuff. 😉
+For example, you can stack AMEX Offers with most shopping portal deals.
+Add an offer to your AMEX credit card, and use that card to make an eligible purchase on the retailer’s website through an online shopping portal, then earn even more cash back.

 Log-in to your accounts once in a while, and watch for email promotions.
-Sometimes they are NOT listed on sites like Evreward and Cashback Monitor.
+Sometimes they aren’t listed on sites like Evreward and Cashback Monitor.
 Though with Cashback Monitor, you can set alerts for when certain stores increase their cashback offer.

 If you’re not careful, there are a few mistakes you can make to lose your bonus points.